FSXAC/FSXAC.github.io/documents/CIVL250/module6.md

 There are **the seven questions** to sustainability that can help us start assessing the projects.
 The questions are:

-#### 1. Engagement​ :speech_balloon:

-> Are engagement processes in place and working effectively?
+1. :speech_balloon: **Engagement**: Are engagement processes in place and working effectively?

-#### 2. People :family:

-> Will people's well-being be maintained or improved?
+2. :family: **People**: Will people's well-being be maintained or improved?

-#### 3. Environment :ocean:

-> Is the integrity of the environment assured over the long term?
+3. :ocean: **Environment**: Is the integrity of the environment assured over the long term?

-#### 4. Economy :money_with_wings:

-> Is the economic viability of the project or operation assured, and will the economy of the community and beyond be better off as a result?
+4. :money_with_wings: **Economy**: Is the economic viability of the project or operation assured, and will the economy of the community and beyond be better off as a result?

-#### 5. Traditional and Non-market Activities :house_with_garden:

-> Are traditional and non-market activities in the community and surrounding area accounted for in a way that is acceptable to the local people?
+5. :house: **Traditional and Non-Market Activities**: Are traditional and non-market activities in the community and surrounding area accounted for in a way that is acceptable to the local people?

-#### 6. Institutional Arrangements and Governance :briefcase:

-> Are rules, incentives, programs, and capacities in place to address or operational consequences?
+6. :bell: **Institution Arrangements and Governance**: Are rules, incentives, programs, and capacities in place to address consequences?

-#### 7. Synthesis and Continuous Learning :repeat:

-> Does a full synthesis show that the net result will be positive or negative in the long term, and will there be periodic reassessments?
+7. :arrows_counterclockwise: **Synthesis and Continuous Learning**: Does a full synthesis show that the net result will be positive or negative in the long term, and will there be periodic reassessments.

----

 ### The Framework